a6patch/docs/docs/nodes/relay-node-install.md

 If you want to become a Qredit delegate and start a Forging Node, please continue your setup [here](http://docs.qredit.network/delegates/forging-node-install.html)

 ::: tip
-When you install a Qredit Full Node using CoreControl, it automatically sets an UFW Firewall, only allowing the neccesary ports for Qredit (which are port 22 for SSH access, and ports 4101-4108 for the Qredit processes).
+When you install a Qredit Full Node using Core-Control, it automatically sets an UFW Firewall, only allowing the neccesary ports for Qredit (which are port 22 for SSH access, and ports 4101-4108 for the Qredit processes).
 When / if you are using the server for other things, please remember to open the necessary ports.
 :::